Chart Color Schemes

 Bahrs Scrub lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bahrs Scrub's population is estimated at around 7,214 as of Nov 2025.
-This reflects an increase of 2,706 people (60.0%) since the 2021 Census, which reported a population of 4,508 people.
-The change is inferred from the resident population of 6,605, estimated by AreaSearch following examination of the latest Economic Regional Population (ERP) data release by the ABS in June 2024 and an additional 922 validated new addresses since the Census date.
-This level of population equates to a density ratio of 733 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Bahrs Scrub's 60.0% growth since the 2021 census exceeded both the national average (8.9%) and the state average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Bahrs Scrub's estimated population is around 7,263.
+This reflects a growth of 2,755 people (61.1%) since the 2021 Census, which reported a population of 4,508.
+AreaSearch estimated the resident population at 6,658 following examination of ABS's latest ERP data release in June 2024 and validated an additional 922 new addresses since the Census date.
+This results in a density ratio of 738 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Bahrs Scrub's growth exceeded national (9.7%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 79.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population